Understanding minimum property requirements for a VA loan

 The VA feels the same way and will require the appraiser to let it know as quickly as possible if he identifies anything that threatens those.

-The VA minimum property requirements list some defective conditions that particularly bother it:
+The VA minimum property requirements list some defective conditions that could block your loan approval:

 - Construction defects